February Gardening Tips

 Lawns

 Green grass continues to use nutrients through the winter, especially during a mild winter.
-Lawns may need another application of a fall and winter fertilizer, especially if they develop a yellowish color.
+Lawns might need another application of a fall and winter fertilizer, especially if they develop a yellowish color.

 Moss

-Moss grows in moist areas with little sunlight and poor air circulation, especially under trees or on the north side of a building.
+Lawn moss grows in areas that stay moist, especially with little sunlight and poor air circulation: under trees or on the north side of a building.
 These same conditions discourage grass growth.
 Apply a moss killer or a lawn fertilizer with moss control.

 Moss growth on roofs can loosen shingles and shorten the life of the roof.
 Moss on steps and walkways can be a safety hazard.
 Both can be controlled with the same moss control products.